Adapting People and Nature to Maine's Changing Climate

 - Mitigation – planning, monitoring, and reporting; reducing emissions of energy sources; efficiency and conservation; transportation; natural resources and resource recovery

 - Research and Analysis – physical environment, habitats and species, working landscapes, built environment and critical infrastructure, people and communities

 - Adaptation – natural environment, built environment, people, and communities

 - Raising Awareness

 The DEP also created the Maine Adaptation Toolkit, which provides a centralized source for information needed to design and implement climate adaptation strategies, important regulations and standards that could affect your project or planning process, and links to external resources and adaptation practitioners.

 Outcomes and Conclusions

-By legislative mandate, DEP provided the People and Nature Adapting to a Changing Climate: Charting Maine’s Course report and recommendations within to the 124th State Legislature in February 2010.
-This planning effort is in the beginning stages but with strong legislative and public support, the DEP expects that adaptation will be incorporated into Maine’s regulatory framework.
+By legislative mandate, DEP provided the People and Nature Adapting to a Changing Climate: Charting Maine’s Coursereport and recommendations within to the 124th State Legislature in February 2010.
+The state has since made significant efforts to implement both mitigation and adaptation strategies.